dakyri/fyberapi/README.md

 # fyberapi

 Communication with the server has been problematic.
-There is a final member in FyberAPI, 'mockedResponse' which serves up canned test data for the app.
+There is a flag in FyberAPI which can be set true to enable mocking of the http response (set via setMockedResponse).
 Set this to 'false' to enable actual communication with the server, which is currently serving up a complaint about bad timestamps to all requests.